JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/user_interface/saving_and_loading.md

 ## Potential Issues When Loading

 There are a couple of things to watch out for if the model saved had functions defined in `model.core`:
 - The log-likelihood function (and if defined, the prediction and error functions) must be defined with the same name and be available in the scope we are loading `model` in.
-Functions used within `model.core.optimizationsettings` must also be defined in the scope we are loading `model` in (i.e. by loading `PlaceholderLikelihood`).
+Functions used within `model.core.optimizationsettings` must also be defined in the scope we are loading `model` in (i.e. by loading `LikelihoodBasedProfileWiseAnalysis`).
 - The variable name `model` has when saved is the same name it needs to be loaded with.

 ## Fixing Issues